SovereignEdgeEU-COGNIT/ai-orchestrator-env/README.md

 # Introduction

-This repo provides a virtual environment, functioning as a *digital twin* of a cloud-edge infrastructure, specificallt designed to enable AI agents to automate and optimize IT operations.
+This repo provides a virtual environment, functioning as a *digital twin* of a cloud-edge infrastructure, specifically designed to enable AI agents to automate and optimize IT operations.
 The environment represents a *virtual world* where AI agents can both operate and learn.

 The virtual environment serves multiple purposes: